The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 8. The Logos orders the emanations, giving structure to the cosmos, whilst the Nous refines them into actual form and substance.

-1o.
-To Ena is not a god—it is the absolute state of being, immutable, indivisible, and singular.
-It is beyond the concept to a creator god.
+10. To Ena is not a god—it is the absolute state of being, immutable, indivisible, and singular.
+It is beyond the concept of a creator god.
+It is both the cause and the origin of the essence of all existential things, yet it transcends them in its purity.

 11. It does not change in its state of being, yet from its stillness arises all change and motion that are understood by our awareness.